allpix-squared/allpix-squared/src/modules/PixESLWriter/README.md

 ## Description

-This detector module writes output files in the [Allpix Squared PixESL Exchange Format](https://gitlab.cern.ch/allpix-squared/libapx) ready for consumption with the [PixESL Pixel detector Electronic System Level framework](https://cern.ch/pixesl).
+This detector module writes output files in the [Allpix Squared PixESL Exchange Format](https://gitlab.cern.ch/allpix-squared/libapx) ready for consumption with the [PixESL Pixel detector Electronic System Level framework](https://cern.ch/pixesl) and requires an installation of `libAPX`.

 This module consumes `PixelHit` objects and and writes the following record properties to the output file: